slashk/goldstone-docker/README.md

 docker build -t solinea/logstash:1.4 .
 docker tag IMAGEID solinea/logstash:latest

-# Image Versioning
-In Dockerfiles/<ImageName>/VERSION, write a single line with the image tagged version.
-If the version used is from the default OS Repository, use the OS name for the version (e.g. centos7).

 # Testing
 Run `rake test` to run all Dockerfile image tests.